Harsh-812/Harsh-812/README.md

 # Harshitha Chandrashekar - Data Enthusiast

 Welcome to my GitHub!
-I am a current Master’s student in Engineering Management at Northeastern University, specializing in data analysis.
-My background includes working with Python, R, SQL, and various data science libraries to manage and analyze large datasets effectively.
+I am a current Master’s student at Northeastern University, specializing in data analysis.
+My background includes working with Python, R, SQL, and various data analysis libraries to manage and analyze large datasets effectively.
 I have a proven track record in developing and implementing machine learning models and conducting exploratory data analysis to extract actionable insights.
-Below, you can find details on my technical skills and some of the projects I have worked on:

 ### 💻 Technical Skills